 A shift in how companies are built in Europe

-If you are building or operating a company across Europe and want to stay informed, leave your email below.
-We will share updates on what is being announced and what it means for founders, operators, and finance leaders.
+If you are building or running a European business, leave your email below to get the latest updates and what they mean for founders, operators and finance leaders.

 Pleo serves more than 45,000 customers across Europe.
 We work closely with thousands of leaders who experience this fragmentation daily.
 We will share our insights and learnings with the European Commission to help shape the strongest possible framework.